Packnet’s guide to VoIP for business

 |Fibre Leased Line/Ethernet Wire Line||Up to 1Gbps|

 What equipment do you need?

-As with all things you can spend a little on phones or a lot.
-Know what your budget is.
-The good thing about IP phones is that even at the starting end the majority of functionality is available.
-Most companies need a phone to do the thing it was intended for, ‘making phone calls’.
-The increase in phone costs usually come down to physical features being added to the phone – bigger displays, colour displays, more buttons, more buttons with flashing colours.
-If you want the bigger flashing phone be sure that it’s not just another status object in your office, despite what the salesman tells you.
+As with all things you can spend a little on phones… or a lot, so it’s best to know what your budget is.
+The good thing about IP phones is that even at the starting end of the scale the majority of functionality is available.
+Most companies will only need a phone to do the thing it was intended for – making phone calls.
+The increase in phone costs usually come down to physical features being added to the phone – larger displays, LED screens and more buttons.

-When moving from traditional comms to hosted telephony/VoIP or VoIP is your first option, you are increasing the number of devices that will be connected to your local area network.
+When moving from traditional communications to hosted telephony or even if VoIP is your fist option, one thing to consider is that you are increasing the number of devices that will be connected to your local area network.
 In the model of a 10 user business let’s look at what will usually be in place.

 If we take it that each person will have two devices (PC or Laptop & Phone) and there is also one or two printers then we know that the following is required.